linuxcnc-ethercat/linuxcnc-ethercat/documentation/configuration-reference.md

 - `refClockSyncCycles="<time>"`: (required) how frequently LinuxCNC-Ethercat
   resyncs distributed clocks across EtherCAT slaves.
 Negative values have something to do with distributed clocks.
 TODO: explain.
+- `syncServoThreadToRefClock="true|false"`: (optional, defaults to `false`)
+  Setting this to `true` will adjust the time of LinuxCNC's servo-thread to be synchronized with the DC reference clock.
+This is normally wanted when at least one slave uses DC synchronization.
+More info below.

 Generally, for "normal" systems, this will look like

 ```xml
   <master idx="0" appTimePeriod="1000000" refClockSyncCycles="1000">
 ```

+### `syncServoThreadToRefClock`

+This option enables or disables synchronisation of LinuxCNC'c servo thread to the DC reference clock.
+It's unavoidable that LinuxCNC's timer and the DC timer run at slightly different speeds.
+This is known to cause interference in sending PDO, manifesting itself in reoccuring noise from servo and stepper motors.
+Setting this option to "true" keeps the two clocks in sync.

+Synchronization is done with a bang-bang controller.
+Two hal parameters and three hal pins can be used to control the bang-bang controller.

+Hal parameters
+- `pll-step="<n>" RW`.
+The adjustment step in nanoseconds.
+Default 0.1% of appTimePeriod.
+- `pll-max-error="<n>" RW`.
+Max allowed time difference between the servo thread and the reference clock in nanonseconds before a reset.
+Default one appTimePeriod.

+Hal pins
+- `pll-err="<n>" OUT`.
+The current time difference between the servo thread and the reference clock in nanoseconds.
+- `pll-out="<n>" OUT`.
+Current output correction, will always be +/-pll-step.
+- `pll-reset-count="<n>" OUT`.
+Number of times pll-err has been larger than pll-max-error.

 ## Slave Configuration